ngs-lang/ngs/c/ngs.1.md

 	F get(c:Counter) c.counter

+Using the `Counter` type:

 	c = Counter()
 	c.incr()
 	echo(c.get())

 `c.incr()` and `incr(c)` are syntactically equivalent.

-Note that in NGS, the class is "open" so you can add methods that work with the `Counter` type any time after the definition of the type (`type Counter`).

 ## Methods, method implementations and calling

-A method in NGS is a collection (techincally `Arr`) of functions.
-Each such function implements the intended operation for some type.
-Example (NGS code syntax):
+A method in NGS is an `Arr` of functions.
+Each function is called **method implementation**.

 	F bigger(x:Int) x+1
 	F bigger(s:Str) "+${s}+"

-Here `bigger` is a method.
-Each `F` definition defines a **method implementation**.
-When calling an `Arr`, NGS scans from the last element to first element and invokes the **method implementation** that matches the given arguments.
+`bigger` is now an `Arr` with two elements, the functions defined by `F`.
+When calling an `Arr`, NGS scans the array backwards and invokes the **method implementation** that matches the given arguments (this matching is called multiple dispatch).
 Example:

 	echo(bigger("x"))
 	# Output: +x+